ANYbotics Software Engineer Salary in Greater Zurich Area | CHF 33.7K-CHF 97.9K+ | Levels.fyi

 The median Software Engineer compensation in Greater Zurich Area package at ANYbotics totals CHF 89.9K per year.
-View the base salary, stock, and bonus breakdowns for ANYbotics's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ANYbotics's total compensation packages.
 Last updated: 9/30/2025

 Company